 Different groups and companies around the world have adopted their own schemes for naming files.
-They also use special shortcut terms (examples: omg, lol, .jpg, .mp4, etc.).
-Knowing about filenames, formats, and domains can be very helpful.
+They also use special shortcut terms (e.g., omg, lol, .jpg, .mp4, etc.).
+Knowing about filenames and domains can be very helpful.

-Sam Lurk wrote up a CSI science project report on a laptop at home and saved the report with this name: Lurkinvestigation, and turned off the computer.
+Sam Lurk wrote up a CSI science project report on a laptop at home and saved the report as Lurkinvestigation and turned off the computer.

 Sam's teacher emailed that the assignment was late, but no points would be subtracted if the file was emailed immediately.

 Sam turned on the computer and noticed that there were four files named Lurkinvestigation on the desktop.